hazemessamm/silica/README.md

   * sequence: the AA sequence ordered
   * replicate: the number of replicate affinity assays performed
-  * expression: Adaptyv's assessment of protein expression
+  * expression: Adaptyv's assessment of protein expression (use combined_expression)
-  * binding: Adaptyv's call on antibody-antigen binding
+  * binding: Adaptyv's call on antibody-antigen binding (use combined_expression)
   * confidence: Adaptyv's assessment of confidence in calls
   * kd: Kd measurement for antibody-antigen
   * kon/koff: Kon and Koff for the same